Quick Answer

 Start by rating your existing percentage-based sessions.
 Keep your current program, but add an RPE log alongside it.
 After 4 weeks, compare your ratings to the prescribed percentages.
 Over time, you'll develop a personal RPE-to-percentage relationship that makes future autoregulation much more accurate.

-When you're ready to fully switch to RPE-based programming, [our strength training RPE calculator](/rpe-calculator) is the first tool you'll need.
-It's free, takes 30 seconds per set, and starts building your calibration data from day one.
+When you're ready to fully switch over to RPE-based programming, the strength training RPE calculator on our homepage is the first piece of kit you'll need.
+Free, no sign-up, and it starts generating your calibration dataset from your very first working set.